-Secondly, the height (i.e. energy density) of the IC component no longer scales with the energy density in the electrons, but sits below this level.
+Secondly, the height (i.e. energy density) of the IC component no longer scales with the energy density in the electrons but sits below this level.
 This implies that the well-known result for the height ratio of the synchrotron ($\uesyn$) and the IC ($\uessc$) component no longer scale as $\uesyn/\uessc \propto \varepsilon_B/\varepsilon_e$.
-Thus an equal height ratio requires a special choice of $\varepsilon_B$ and $\varepsilon_e$.
+Thus, an equal height ratio requires a special choice of $\varepsilon_B$ and $\varepsilon_e$.

-The time scale plot in \reffig\ref{fig:SSC_timescales} shows two other interesting aspects.
-First, the IC cooling time scale for the electrons is sufficiently large so as to be safely negligible.
-Indeed, at the cooling break all three (IC, synchrotron, adiabatic) time scales are at the same level.
+The timescale plot in \reffig\ref{fig:SSC_timescales} shows two other interesting aspects.
+First, the IC cooling timescale for the electrons is sufficiently large so as to not affect the electron spectral shape beyond a smoothing of the break at $\Ounity$ level.
+Indeed, at the cooling break, all three (IC, synchrotron, adiabatic) timescales are at the same level.
 This is linked to the fact that the energy density in both photon components, synchrotron and IC, is tuned to a similar value.
-For electron spectra with spectral index between 2 and 3, the power ($\propto \Eep^{2}$ for synchrotron and IC) sits mainly at the cooling break energy.
+For electron spectra with a spectral index between 2 and 3, the power ($\propto \Eep^{2}$ for synchrotron and IC) sits mainly at the cooling break energy.
 On the other hand, the cooling time is linked to exactly the power lost by an electron.
 Thus, a comparable energy density will always result in roughly comparable cooling times, such as that in \reffig\ref{fig:SSC_timescales} \citep[see also the discussion in \refap{A} of][]{KlingerEtAl_GRB190114C}.

 The second interesting aspect is the effect of photon annihilation into electron/positron pairs.
-Its importance can be read off from the dashed \winered curve (also for the photons $\nhat \approx q_E' \tau'$), showing that for this scenario the effect would be only very small around energies of $1-10~\mathrm{PeV}$.
+Its importance can be read off from the dashed \winered curve (also for the photons $\nhat \approx q_E' \tau'$), showing that for this scenario, the effect would be only very small around energies of $1-10~\mathrm{PeV}$.
 For this set of parameters, this is just above the maximum energy of injected electrons and not relevant for their SED.
 However, stronger $\gamma\gamma\to e^+e^-$ absorption can lead to additional softening in the photon spectrum.

-We note that all the above discussed aspects also qualitatively hold for the case of slightly tilted spectra ($\Delta \photonindex \gtrsim 0$).
+We note that all the above-discussed aspects also qualitatively hold for the case of slightly tilted spectra ($\Delta \photonindex \gtrsim 0$).